indrojitmondal/indrojitmondal/README.md

 ### Hi 👋 I am Indrojit Mondal

 I graduated with a BSc in Computer Science and Engineering from the University of Barishal.
 I have spent the maximum amount of time problem-solving and developing some projects during BSc Life.
-Now, I am looking for a job in the software engineering field.
+Now, I am looking for a job in the Engineering field.
 I refer to myself as a "passionate programmer" who loves coding, and software engineering.

 Skills: C, C++, Java, Android, UI/UX, HTML, CSS, TailwindCSS,daisyUI, JavaScript, PHP